Farmington, MO

 What Types of MCL Injuries Are There?

-For all intents and purposes, an MCL injury is either a sprain, wherein the MCL is stretched beyond its normal limits, or a tear, where the MCL is either partially or completely torn or separated from the bone.
-MCL injuries are “graded” in three tiers:
+For all intents and purposes, an MCL injury either involves a sprain, which stretches the ligament beyond its normal range of motion, or a tear, where the MCL is either partially or completely torn or separated from the bone.
+MCL injuries are “graded” in three levels:

-• Grade 2 — This injury is when the MCL suffers more significant tearing, most commonly to the middle layer of the ligament.
-Your knee will be slightly unstable, and your joint may be loose when moved by hand.
+• Grade 2 — This is more significant tearing, usually to the more fibrous part of the ligament.
+Your knee will be slightly unstable, and the knee will likely be loose when moved by hand.
 Pain is much more severe in a grade 2 MCL injury.

 • Grade 3 — A grade 3 tear is a complete tear, or separation from the bone.
 You will likely feel like your knee’s about to “give out.”
 Pain will be intense and you’ll likely feel several other symptoms.
 Grade 3 MCL injuries often occur alongside other knee injuries such as ACL tears.

-However significant your MCL injuries, the team of licensed Farmington, MO physical and occupational therapists at Axes can, in concert with your doctor, create an extensive and tailored plan aimed at returning you to the life you’re used to without incurring further injury.
+However significant your MCL injuries, the team of licensed Farmington, MO physical and occupational therapists at Axes can, in concert with your doctor, develop a comprehensive and customized plan to get you back to the things you love safely.

 Ligament injuries account for 40% of all knee injuries, and the MCL is the most commonly injured ligament.
-People often suffer and MCL injury because of the knee suddenly being forced too far inward.
+Most people often suffer and MCL injury because of a blow to the outside of the knee.
 MCL injuries can also by the knee rotating too forcefully.
-They can also take place when landing or excessive bending, such as if your foot stays in one place while your leg keeps moving.
+They can also take place when landing or awkward bending, such as if a cleat is stuck in grass while your leg keeps moving.

 Athletes in contact sports are the most likely to sustain an MCL injury.
-They can also occur in people who have to squat and lift heavy objects, either for athletic training or in the course of their employment.
+They are also common in those who lift weights or lift heavy objects at their employment.

 Common Symptoms of MCL Injuries